-Currently the REMP involves routinely monitoring five permanent sites in both the southern Firth of Thames and Whaingaroa (Raglan) Harbour.
+Currently the REMP involves routinely monitoring five permanent sites in the southern Firth of Thames and four sites in Whaingaroa (Raglan) Harbour.
 The ecological component is based on monitoring a suite of 26 "indicator" species/taxa characteristic of intertidal communities.
-Sampling involves the collection of 12 replicate core samples (13 cm diameter and 15 cm deep) from a permanent 100 m2 area at each permanent Macrofauna are separated from the sediment by sieving (500 μm mesh), preserved with 70% isopropyl alcohol in seawater and stained with 0.1% Rose Bengal.
-In the laboratory, the macrofauna are sorted, and the indicator species/taxa identified The sediment component of the REMP involves the collection of sediment samples from each site for the analysis of a suite of parameters including surface sediment grain size distribution, organic matter content and pigment concentration.
+Sampling involves the collection of 12 replicate core samples (13 cm diameter and 15 cm deep) from a permanent 100 m2 area at each permanent Macrofauna are separated from the sediment by sieving (500 μm mesh), site. preserved with 70% isopropyl alcohol (in tap water) and stained with 0.1% Rose Bengal.
+In the laboratory, the macrofauna are sorted, and the indicator species/taxa identified and counted.
+The sediment component of the REMP involves the collection of sediment samples from each site for the analysis of a suite of parameters including surface sediment grain size distribution, organic matter content and pigment concentration.
 The rate of deposition/erosion at each site is measured using square concrete tiles (0.3 x 0.3 m) buried to a depth of 0.2 m, where the distance from the sediment surface to the plate is measured using knitting needles.
 Macrobenthic community composition and measured sediment variables are analysed using multivariate statistics.
 Trends in environmental gradients and macrobenthic communities can then be used to infer estuary health.

-16.2 Beach Profiles
+15.2 Beach profiles